-The Ultimate Guide To Thanksgiving Emails: Ideas & Tips
+The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

-The Ultimate Guide To Thanksgiving Emails: Ideas & Tips
+The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

-13 October, 2023 • ... • 5678 views
+28 September, 2024 • ... • 6124 views

 Why send out Thanksgiving emails

 Thanksgiving week is the time when most customers shop for the holiday season.
-In 2022, a record 196.7 million Americans shopped online and in-store.
-Thanksgiving Day alone brought businesses $5.3 billion in revenue.
-The average amount spent on holiday-related items was over $325.
+In 2023, a record 200.4 million Americans shopped online and in-store.
+Thanksgiving Day alone brought businesses $5.6 billion in revenue.
+The average amount spent on holiday-related items was over $321.

 A GIF showing a woman walking in a shopping center and her partner, buried under shopping bags, following her closely

-So, the festive period is a great marketing opportunity to remind customers about your brand, treat them with special offers and discounts, and simply thank them for their loyalty.
+The festive period is a great marketing opportunity to remind customers about your brand, treat them with special offers and discounts, and simply thank them for their loyalty.
 It will make your relationships warmer and more effective.

 What is the best time to start your Thanksgiving email campaign?